varsha13152/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The list is empty.
+  * 2a1.
+InnSync shows an error message that there are no contacts available

   Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
-InnSync shows an error message.
+InnSync shows an error message

       Use case resumes at step 2.

 * 3b.
-The given date tag is invalid.

-    * 3b1.
-InnSync shows an error message.

-      Use case resumes at step 2.

-* 2a.
 The given name is invalid.

     * 2a1.
 InnSync shows an error message.